 The topic of insoluble fiber is an easy one.
 If your diet is solid, you will get plenty.
 Eat right, feel right.
 And when it comes to veggies, remember; many of the veggies that are good for you are actually fruits.

-With all that being said: beware of the GMO!
+With all that being said: beware of the GMOs!
 GMOs are genetically modified organisms.
 While this subject could literally be a book by itself, I wanted to provide a couple of things to consider so that you are warned about the possible negatives regarding the consumption of such foods.

-Furthermore, out of all the things I have ever read, the Institute for Responsible Technology summed it best when they explained that “The American Academy of Environmental Medicine (AAEM) urges doctors to prescribe non-GMO diets for all patients.
+Furthermore, out of all the things I have ever read, the Institute for Responsible Technology summed it up best when they explained that “The American Academy of Environmental Medicine (AAEM) urges doctors to prescribe non-GMO diets for all patients.
 They cite animal studies showing organ damage, gastrointestinal and immune system disorders, accelerated aging, and infertility.
 Human studies show how genetically modified (GM) food can leave material behind inside us, possibly causing long-term problems.
-Genes inserted into GM soy, for example, can transfer into the DNA of bacteria living inside us, and that the toxic insecticide produced by GM corn was found in the blood of pregnant women and their unborn fetuses” (Smith, 2011).
+Genes inserted into GM soy, for example, can transfer into the DNA of bacteria living inside us, and the toxic insecticide produced by GM corn was found in the blood of pregnant women and their unborn fetuses” (Smith, 2011).
 This rabbit hole gets so much deeper.

 So, let’s think about it.
 Do you eat cereals, cookies, crackers, snack bars, or soy milk?
 Do you eat things with corn syrup?
 How about processed foods made from corn?
 Then the chances are pretty good that you are consuming genetically modified organisms.
 Oddly enough, these are also the convenience foods we know we should avoid.
 For me, I buy organic and urge others to do the same.
-Not because of some agenda, but because nature has a design and I will trust nature over a company any day of the week.
+Not because of some agenda but because nature has a design, and I will trust nature over a company any day of the week.